The Worst Foods From Walmart You Should Never Have in Your Kitchen

-Not only does Walmart lack broth options other stores provide (organic, vegetarian, etc.), but its broth products also cost more than Aldi’s.
+Not only do other stores provide more broth options (organic, vegetarian, etc.), but broth costs more at Walmart.
 Next time you make a big pot of stew or soup, look to Kroger for the broadest selection or Aldi for the cheapest prices (by about 10%).
-Then, use a frequent shopper card to drive down the price even more.
+Then, use a loyalty card to save even more.

 Next: Your health is at risk with this breakfast item.

 Why: In 2018, the FDA announced a multi-state outbreak of salmonella linked to Honey Smacks cereal sold at Walmart stores.